 - Eat well.
 Get the Happy Cow app to find vegan and vegetarian restaurants as you travel.

 - Get a discount.
 Many attractions offer discounts for booking online and in advance.
 You can also look at sites like Groupon for deals on food and drink, attractions, and more by destination.
 Just search for your city and see what comes up.

 - Track your expenses.
 Costs can add up.
-Know how you’re doing with your budget by tracking your expenses.
+Know how you're doing with your budget by tracking your expenses.
 Here is a list of top expense tracker apps to choose from.

 Tip: Sometimes, rather than working out all the details, you just want the whole package.
-Sign up for the Solo Traveler Advisory and we’ll send you deals for solo travelers – deals without a single supplement.
+Sign up for the Solo Traveler Advisory and every month we'll send you a selection of 100+ trips for solo travelers with no or very low single supplements.

-- Secure your free WiFi connection.
+- Secure your free Wi-Fi connection.
 I consider this a necessity.
-Use a VPN (Virtual Private Network) to secure free public WiFi so that you can do banking, book a room with your credit card, etc. online.
-I use StrongVPN.
-It’s $10 for a month but I pay $55 for a year and for the one price it will work on all your devices including your phone, tablet, and computer.
+Use a VPN (Virtual Private Network) to secure free public Wi-Fi so that you can do banking, book a room with your credit card, etc., online without worrying.
+We use StrongVPN.
+It's $10 for a month but I pay $60 for a year and for the one price it will work on all your devices including your phone, tablet, and computer.
 (The link to StrongVPN is an affiliate link and also gets you a discount.)
 Here's everything you need to know about setting up and using your VPN.

 - Need to go?
-The SitOrSquat: Restroom Finder app is available on Google Play and Apple’s App Store.
+The Flush Toilet Finder app is available on Google Play and Apple's App Store.

 - Do things you didn't think possible.
 Use If This Then That to do all sorts of things – send your Instagram photos to Twitter and have your photos show rather than a link, save photos automatically to Dropbox, or turn your lights on and off at home.
 They're called recipes and all sorts of techie people keep creating recipes to get more from your technology.